horizonridgestudio/snakes_kml_1/README.md

 A story of cataclysm is implied by these points, based on source material _Fingerprints of the Gods_ and _Heaven's Mirror_, by Graham Hancock, and _Path of the Pole_, by Charles Hapgood: Prior to the Younger Dryas impact event that ended the last ice age, the Earth had a different pole, and therefore a different equator.
 The cataclysmic comet strike  changed the polar orientation of the Earth.
 A hypothetical lost civilization which predated this event had mapped the Earth and placed several key sites around the previous equator for geodetic purposes, which we now maintain as ancient sacred sites.

 Chuck has illustrated this well enough for a presentation in a simple Youtube video, using Google Earth Pro (GEP).
 I wanted to reproduce these line diagrams to learn the technicalities of GEP, and to verify these claims for myself, in a slightly more precise way than Chuck's very casual approach, and to record my methods and findings here.

+Skip to the next section if you are only interested in alignments, and not KML:

 ***Methodology***